kubecost/docs/diagnostics.md

 If the recording rule diagnostic fails, use the configuration from our helm chart's [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/d01434f0489e110beb1bd727310f60c0b15744ec/cost-analyzer/values.yaml#L257-L298) to create them.

-You can verify diagnostics have been added to prometheus by portforwarding into prometheus and visiting /rules e.g: `kubectl port-forward -n kubecost service/kubecost-prometheus-server -n kubecost 9003:80`
+You can verify diagnostics have been added to Prometheus by port-forwarding into Prometheus and visiting Status > Rules.
+Here is an example command to connect if you've installed Kubecost in the kubecost namespace:

+`kubectl port-forward -n kubecost service/kubecost-prometheus-server -n kubecost 9003:80`

 You should see the following:
 ![screencapture-localhost-9003-rules-2020-12-22-14_48_23](https://user-images.githubusercontent.com/453512/102940664-aecd2e00-4465-11eb-9407-8484aed6a5eb.png)